<?xml version="1.0" encoding="UTF-8"?>

 &lt;br /&gt;

-<guid isPermaLink="true">http://anarchy101.org/2891/how-does-anarchy-relate-to-or-challenge-consensus-reality</guid>
+<guid isPermaLink="true">https://anarchy101.org/24112/what-is-antifa-same-as-or-different-from-anarchist</guid>

 </item>